Scandinavia: Geography

 Southwesterly winds further warmed by foehn wind can give warm temperatures in narrow Norwegian fjords in winter.
 Tafjord has recorded 17.9 °C in January and Sunndal 18.9 °C in February.

+Scandinavia as a concept

 Etymology

-The term Scandinavia in local usage covers the three kingdoms of Denmark, Norway, and Sweden.
-The majority national languages of these three belong to the Scandinavian dialect continuum, and are mutually intelligible North Germanic languages.

 The words Scandinavia and Scania (Skåne, the southernmost province of Sweden) are both thought to go back to the Proto-Germanic compound Skaðin-awjō (the ð represented in Latin by t or d), which appears later in Old English as Scedenig and in Old Norse as Skáney.
-The earliest identified source for the name Scandinavia is Pliny the Elder's Natural History, dated to the first century AD.
+The earliest identified source for the name Scandinavia is Pliny the Elder's Natural History, dated to the 1st century AD.